dontKnew/cheatsheet/javascript/nodejs.md

+-- Install NVM --
+	- manage multiple node js version
+	- nvm install nodeVersion : installing the node js version 18.17.0
+	- npm use versionName : apply to system to use current this version..

 What is Nodejs ?
 => Nodejs is a javascript runtime built on chorme v8 javascript engine => Nodejs allow you to run javascript on the server